Scottish-Tech-Army/eleos-serverless/infrastructure/README.md

 To get started with development:

  * Activate the virtual environment if it is not already active `source .venv/bin/activate`
- * Edit infrastructure code in: `./eleos/eleos_stack.py`
+ * Edit infrastructure code.
+ * Login to AWS and copy CLI credentials into terminal.
+ * Check current logged in account, region and deployment status of stacks with `python list_stacks.py`
+ * List stacks available in the cdk code with `cdk ls` (compare with already deployed stacks above).
- * Synthesise the CloudFormation template with `cdk synth`
+ * Synthesise the CloudFormation template with `cdk synth nameofstack` for stacks not yet deployed.
- * Check differences to be deployed by running: `cdk diff`
+ * Check differences to be deployed by running: `cdk diff nameofstack` for stacks already deployed.
- * Deploy infrastructure changes by running `cdk deploy`
+ * Deploy infrastructure changes by running `cdk deploy nameofstack`
+ * Stack naming convention 'account-odooversion-environment'

 ## Tidy Up when you have finished
- * Destroy the deployed app with `cdk destroy` in development to avoid extra costs
+ * Destroy the deployed app with `cdk destroy nameofstack` in development to avoid extra costs
  * Deactivate the vitual environment `deactivate`

 NB you will need to have AWS credentials to run `cdk deploy`.